-What is the actual name of los angeles?
+What is the Real Name of Los Angeles?

-In addition, the city contracts directly for local and commuter bus service through the Los Angeles Department of Transportation (LADOT).
-As home to Hollywood and its entertainment industry, numerous singers, actors, celebrities and other artists live in several districts of Los Angeles.
-Griffith was one of the first directors to film in the Los Angeles area, attracted by the mild climate and low-paid non-union workers.
-Los Angeles is rich in native plant species, in part because of its diversity of habitats, including beaches, wetlands and mountains.
+Furthermore, local and commuter bus service is contracted directly through the Los Angeles Department of Transportation (LADOT).
+Los Angeles is also home to Hollywood and its entertainment industry with numerous singers, actors, celebrities and other artists living in several districts of the city.
+Griffith was one of the first directors to film in the area due to its mild climate and low-paid non-union workers.
+The city is also rich in native plant species due to its diversity of habitats such as beaches, wetlands and mountains.

 Leave a Comment